malarkey/Rock-Hammer/README.md

 -   $bp5 		992px	 	62em
 -   $bp6 		1382px		86.375em

 2.8.
 Matching HTML partials and Sass partials for forms, tables, navigation and other commonly used interface elements derived from Bootstrap.
 If there are Bootstrap components you use regularly, add them to the partials folder.
-Don’t forget to reference them from rock-hammer.scss too.
+Don’t forget to reference them from _imports.scss too.

 2.9.
 Matching HTML partials and Sass partials for responsive navigation patterns.
 We’ve included three popular patterns but feel free to add more.
 Brad Frost’s [Responsive Patterns](http://bradfrost.github.com/this-is-responsive/patterns.html#navigation) is a cracking place to start.